Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/essay.md

-# Official Unicode SignWriting: The Character Problem and the Written-Sign Problem
+# A Review of Official Unicode SignWriting

-**A standards review of partial standardization, unresolved text structure, and later over-reading**
+**The Character Problem and the Written-Sign Problem**

 Reviewed sources: